CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Rebinding/DNS_Rebinding.md

 attacker’s code still cannot interact with the IoT device, even though it is now inside the internal network.
-The objective of this lab is to use the DNS rebinding attack to circumvent the sandbox protection, so the JavaScript code from the attacker can successfully get the essential information from the IoT device and then use the information to set the temperature of the thermostat to a dangerously high value.
+The objective of this lab is to use the DNS rebinding attack to circumvent the sandbox protection, so the JavaScript code from the attacker can successfully get the essential information from the IoT device and then use the information to set the temperature of the the rmostat to a dangerously high value.
 This lab covers the following topics:

 - DNS server setup